What is MoveMe?

 How can I sign up and how much does it cost?

 The cost of the classes is supported by Parkinsons.Me, which means that each class costs £5.00 per participant.
-If you would like to find out if there are places available, please email us here.
+Our current classes are fully subscribed, but If you would like to find out more or join our waiting list, please email us here.

 Tell me more

-If you would like to know more, please download our 2020 leaflet here.
+If you would like to know more, please download the leaflet here.

 MoveMe is a collaboration between the NHS Oxford Health Physical Disability Physiotherapy Service (OH PDPS) and Parkinsons.Me